uhm-descartes/ee645/morea/home.md

 ## Who should take this course

-The Spring 2024 edition welcomes students from multiple departments: in addition to the traditional ECE, Computer Science, and other STEM departments (ME, CEE, Math, Astronomy), we have students from social sciences, business and urban planning.
+The Spring 2025 edition welcomes students from multiple departments: in addition to the traditional ECE, Computer Science, and other STEM departments (ME, CEE, Math, Astronomy), we have students from social sciences, public policy and business.
 Basic familiarity with statistics, probability and some linear algebra, supplemented with a willingness to learn fundamentals, is all that is required.
 Ideally, students should have had some exposure to using machine learning/AI